State of BCI: 2026 Annual Industry Report

 Synchron is the furthest along the FDA regulatory pathway for a chronically-implanted communication BCI, with its COMMAND early feasibility study completed (6/6 patients meeting primary safety endpoint) and a pivotal trial targeting 2026 enrollment.
 NeuroPace (RNS System) and Medtronic (DBS) already hold commercial PMA approvals.
 Precision Neuroscience holds FDA 510(k) clearance for temporary (up to 30 days) implantation.
 Neuralink has IDE approval and is expanding its PRIME feasibility study to 30 participants before pivotal trial planning.

-Key BCI milestones to watch in 2026 include: (1) Neuralink PRIME study completing enrollment (target: 30 patients) and submitting NEJM manuscript; (2) Synchron's pivotal trial beginning enrollment across 4+ US sites; (3) Neuralink's Blindsight visual prosthesis first-in-human implant; (4) Paradromics' Connect-One first chronic speech restoration implant; (5) Precision Neuroscience's first-in-human chronic wireless implant; (6) Science Corporation CE mark approval for PRIMA retinal implant in Europe; (7) Merge Labs' first technical demonstrations of its ultrasound-based BCI.
+Key BCI milestones in 2026 — completed and upcoming: Completed: (1) Neuralink Blindsight first-in-human implant (February 2026), marking the first cortical visual prosthesis from a commercial BCI company; (2) Paradromics Connect-One enrollment opened at University of Michigan (February 2026), the first IDE study for high-bandwidth speech restoration; (3) PRIME enrollment reached 28 participants by May 2026 (target: 30).
+Still ahead in 2026: (4) Synchron's pivotal trial beginning enrollment across 4+ US sites; (5) Precision Neuroscience's first-in-human chronic wireless implant; (6) Science Corporation CE mark approval for PRIMA retinal implant in Europe; (7) Merge Labs' first technical demonstrations of its ultrasound-based BCI.

 Invasive BCIs require surgical implantation and include intracortical devices (electrodes penetrate brain tissue, e.g., Neuralink N1, BrainGate Utah Array), endovascular devices (delivered via blood vessel, e.g., Synchron Stentrode), and ECoG devices (placed on brain surface, e.g., Precision Neuroscience Layer 7).
 Non-invasive BCIs use external sensors — most commonly EEG headsets (EMOTIV EPOC, OpenBCI, Neurable MW75 Neuro) that measure scalp electrical signals.
 Invasive BCIs achieve significantly higher signal quality and bandwidth but require surgery.
 Non-invasive BCIs are safe, portable, and commercially available but have lower resolution.